MicrosoftDocs/dynamics365smb-docs-pr.es-es/financials/madeira-business-functionality.md

 ---
-title: Funciones empresariales que admite Financials | Documentos de Microsoft
+title: Funciones empresariales que admite Microsoft Dynamics 365 Business edition | Documentos de Microsoft
-Description: "Proporciona una visión general de las funciones y los departamentos empresariales que son compatibles con las áreas de aplicación, como finanzas, inventario y administración de proyectos."
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP